norwegianredcross/TechAid/README.md

 We’re looking for people who want to contribute to projects like this.
 This is not a job.
 No one gets paid.
 But we promise one thing: an incredibly good feeling.

+### Details

+The Norwegian Red Cross is responsible for setting up the hospitals in Gaza.
+The International department contacted us about finding a solution for the Red Cross staff so that they have access to the handbook and procedures ofline.
+They need ths as they are operating in a war zone and the internet connection is not reliable.

+We have suggested a solution where we we compile the information into the open source tool https://kiwix.org/

+The kiwix Tool puts all info into their app.
+What i would like to explore is if it is possible to use AI and fill it with the knowledge from the handbooks.
+We could then create a Hotspot wifi where the red cross staff can connect to.

+The solution must be easy to set up so that it can be operated by non tech staff.
+It must also be possible to run on batteries.

+The information we want to make available offline is https://rodekors.service-now.com/drm the “Disaster Risk Management” handbook.

 ## 🙌 Want to Join?